LGBTQ rights in Paraná: Adoption and parenting

 May 14, 2009 − a gay couple was the first to win in court the right of adoption in the Brazilian State of Paraná.
 A decision of the 2nd Court of Childhood, Youth and Adoption, changed the life of a homosexual couple who live in Curitiba.
 Two years previously, the gay couple had attempted to adopt a child.
 They had their request granted by a judge who ruled that the couple were living in a stable and affectionate union, and were able to raise a child of either sex and age in a healthy environment.

 October 27, 2010 − the Justice of the city of Cascavel, Paraná, authorized the adoption of an eight-year-old child with cerebral palsy by a gay couple who had been living together for twelve years.
 The authorization is irreversible, according to Judge Sergio Luiz Kreuz, who granted the application for adoption based on the decision of the Superior Court of Justice.

 September 16, 2011 - the Justice of the city of Maringá, Paraná authorized the adoption of two children by a lesbian couple.

 Gender identity and expression

+In 2021, state representative Mara Lima (PSC) introduced a bill to ban unisex bathrooms in the state.
+On November 16 of the same year, a similar bill introduced by councilman Ezequias Barros (PMB) was approved in Curitiba.

-In 2023, the Court of Justice of Paraná (TJPR) published a provision that guarantees the inclusion of the term "non-binary" in the gender marker of the Civil Registry.
+In 2023, the Court of Justice of the State of Paraná (TJPR) published a provision that guarantees the inclusion of the term "non-binary" in the gender marker of the Civil Registry.
 However, in November of the same year, the Court revoked this provision, establishing that the right to administrative replacement of first name and sex in civil registration does not cover the possibility of expanding genders, limited to "male" and "female".

-In January 2024, a public civil action by the Federal Court of Paraná determined that the Federal Revenue must include the options "unspecified", "non-binary" and "intersex" in the sex field of the CPF, guaranteeing the right to rectification to those who interest.
+On October 4, 2023, the Curitiba City Council approved a motion of protest against a resolution from the Ministry of Human Rights and Citizenship that recommended students use public restrooms in schools in accordance with their gender identity.

+In 2025, the Court of Justice of the State of Paraná (TJPR) authorized a third gender option on documents.

+Londrina sports' ban

+On April 26, 2024, the city of Londrina enacted a law banning transgender people from competing in sports according to their gender identity, establishing a fine of R$ 10,000.00 for non-compliance.
+The law was mocked for including cisgender people in the ban.
+In March 2026, LGBTQ rights organizations filed a lawsuit in the Supreme Federal Court (STF) against the law.

+On February 26, 2026, the City Council approved a motion to bar transgender athlete Tiffanny Abreu from competing in the Brazilian Women's Volleyball Cup.
+The Brazilian Volleyball Confederation filed a lawsuit in the STF against the city law.

+On the same day, Justice Cármen Lúcia issued a preliminary injunction allowing Tiffany to compete in the event.

+On August 7, 2026, the rapporteur for the lawsuits, Justice Cristiano Zanin, voted to strike down the law.